AdobeDocs/destination-sdk.en/help/getting-started.md

 ---
 description: This page describes how to authenticate and start using Adobe Destination SDK.
-It includes instructions how to obtain Adobe I/O authentication credentials, a sandbox name and ID, and how to be added to an allowed partner list.
+It includes instructions on how to obtain Adobe I/O authentication credentials, a sandbox name and ID, and how to be added to an allowed partner list.
 title: Getting started with Destination SDK
 ---
 # Getting started